Kensington Market: Cars and pedestrians

 Narrow streets make the market challenging for those driving and especially parking in the neighbourhood.
 On Saturdays and some late afternoons, pedestrians walk freely down the middle of the street or between slow-moving cars.
 In the 2006 Canadian Census, 34.59% of Kensington residents walked to work, compared to 7.10% of City of Toronto residents.
 When considering the car, 15.70% of Kensington residents used a vehicle to get to work, whereas 49.39% City of Toronto residents drove a vehicle to commute to work.

 Since 2004, residents and businesses have organized a series of Pedestrian Sunday events.
 Parts of Augusta St., Baldwin St. and Kensington Ave. are closed to motorized traffic and the streets become a pedestrian mall.
 Live music, dancing, street theatre and games are among the special events on the closed streets.
 Typically taking place on the last Sunday of every month, this type of event has been organized on half a dozen weekends a year since 2005.

 Commercial gentrification

 A small supermarket, Zimmerman's Freshmart, opened in the Market in February 2005, leading to some controversy.
 Danny Zimmerman, the cousin of Freshmart's owner and the owner of a rival store across the street, expressed concern it would compete with smaller businesses, or would otherwise lead to a more "corporate" market.
 Zimmerman's Freshmart closed in 2016.
 The arrival of COBS Bread in 2006 continues this potential trend, though COBS shuttered in 2014 and was replaced by the independent Black Bird Bakery.
-Also, some Market shops have started selling sweets and bread from Dufflet and Ace Bakery, two Toronto-based bakeries.